-What is a tracker mortgage and how do they work?
+What is a tracker mortgage?

 A tracker mortgage is a type of variable mortgage that follows an external interest rate.
-This is typically the Bank of England base rate, plus (or occcasionally minus) a set margin.
+This is typically the Bank of England base rate, plus (or occasionally minus) a set margin.
 This means that when the base rate rises, your monthly payments will increase, and when it falls, they will reduce.

 How do tracker mortgages work?